zeta-chain/docs/docs/developers/omnichain/zrc-20.md

 while also leveraging the entire EVM ecosystem to-date and plethora of contracts/protocols to build on top of.
 To start building with ZRC-20, check out some examples in the [tutorials section](/developers/omnichain/tutorials/hello).

+## Liquidity Cap

+Each ZRC-20 has a total cap on the number of deposited tokens that the protocol can accept.
+Any assets beyond this deposited to ZetaChain from external chains will be returned to the sender.
+You can view the caps on the explorer [here](https://explorer.zetachain.com/liquidity).